Saint John High School Student Representative Council Constitution

-- Active members - the elected representatives (two) from each classroom with the right to one vote.
+1. Chamber members - the elected representatives (ten) from each classroom with the right to one vote.

-- Executive members - the Vice President, Secretary, Treasurer, Grade 10 Vice President and Grade 11 Vice President with the right to vote, and the President with no right to vote unless in the case of a tie.
+4. Executive members - the Vice President, Secretary, Treasurer, Grade Nine Vice President, Grade 10 Vice President and Grade 11 Vice President with the right to vote, and the President with no right to vote unless in the case of a tie.

 Article IV: Conditions of Membership

-Artical V: Duties of Active Members (room representatives)
+Article V: Duties of Active Members (Chamber Representatives)

-- To present a report of Council proceedings to the homeroom as soon as possible after each meeting, and to post a written report in the classroom.
+2. To present a report of Council proceedings to their respective grade board as soon as possible after each meeting.

-- To support all school and interschool activities with active support in all Council activities.
+4. To support and promote all scholastic and interscholastic activities with active support in all Council activities.